billtubbs/led-display-project/README.md

 display array.

-The 1593-LED irregular light array contains two Teensy 3.1 microcontrollers mounted on OctoWS2811 adaptor boards for communication 16 led strips (8 on each Teensy).
+The 1593-LED irregular light array contains two Teensy 3.1 microcontrollers mounted on OctoWS2811 adaptor boards communicating with 16 led strips (8 strips connected to each Teensy).

 Each strip contains around 98 to 100 DC5V WS2811 LEDs
 arranged in an irregular pattern on a 5 x 5 foot display.